Skip Navigation

 Materials and Methods

-1130 LUAD patients were acquired utilizing public databases.
+One thousand one hundred thirty LUAD patients were acquired utilizing public databases.
 Multiple algorithms were used to analyze the contribution of lipid metabolism in TIME.
-Importantly, cell lines, clinical samples (52 patients in surgery cohort and 36 in immunotherapy cohort), animal models, RNA-seq, experiments in protein and mRNA levels were conducted for identifying and validating key biomarker in LUAD immunotherapy.
+Importantly, cell lines, clinical samples (52 patients in surgery cohort and 36 in immunotherapy cohort), animal models, RNA sequencing (RNA-seq), experiments in protein and mRNA levels were conducted for identifying and validating key biomarker in LUAD immunotherapy.

 Results